This video compares in detail the iO9 vs the 9900 only.

 Both have quite a clean, minimal look to them.

 In hand and use, I think I do prefer the Sonicare.
-Although the pressure sensitive buttons on the 9900 are more awkward than the tactile buttons that the iO has.
+Although the pressure sensitive buttons on the 9900 are more awkward than the tactile buttons that the iO 9 and 10 have.
 You get more feedback when pressing the iO’s buttons.
 They are too rubber/silicone coated so feel more obvious to the fingertip than those on the 9900.

 The Prestige does not have any cleaning mode labels on the brush handle.
 This is unlike most other models from the brand.
 This helps with the clean look.
 Even the intensity setting icons appear to vanish into the handle.
 Only when backlight do they become obvious.

-With the iO, all the brushing modes are shown on the OLED screen, which is quite a unique feature.
+With the iO10 and 9, all the brushing modes are shown on the OLED screen, which is quite a unique feature.

 That screen is something that set’s these 2 brushes apart.
 It does not alter your brushing experience.
 Bt it does offer some beneficial elements.
 The most notable being the emoji style faces you get after you brush.
 Happy, sad or starry eyed faces give you a form of feedback not given by other products.